bmarti44/Cliste/README.md

 npm install cliste && git clone https://github.com/bmarti44/Cliste.git ./

-Update settings.js to include the correct path to Cliste

-Then go into the project, and run "node index.js"
+This will install cliste and check it out into the current working directory.
+Just run "node index.js" and you're good to go!

-If you get a module not found error, don't forget to link it, like so:

-npm link require-dir

-Where require-dir is the name of the module

-Also, don't forget to make sure mongodb is running
+If you get an error, make sure MongoDB is running.
+Type mongo and see if it logs you in.

+If you get a connect error then mongo isn't running.
+Type "mongod --fork" to start an instance of mongo.

 Module Creation
 --------